Brewster Rockit by Tim Rickard for June 30, 2014

 10. Missing large

-SunflowerGirl100 about 10 years ago
+SunflowerGirl100 over 10 years ago

 Puddleglum, you’re right.
 The Long Afternoon of Earth (also titled Hothouse) is by Brian Aldiss.
 Very creative novel including a chapter explaining human intelligence that is guaranteed to outrage both evolutionists and creationists (a neat feat in itself).
 However, that’s only in the English version.
 The American version is shorter and left it out.
 Anyway, it’s an interesting read.